Kidney Disease Management: Screening for Social Determinants of Health

 - CMS’s Accountable Health Communities project developed a 10-question Health-Related Social Needs screening tool (the AHC-HRSN) that is meant to be self-administered.
 It draws on evidence from other validated assessments that address specific unmet social and material needs.

-One of the basic challenges with SDoH screening is simply one of time.
+One of the basic challenges with SDoH identification is finding the time for screening.
 Physicians are already stretched to the limit.
 Research has shown that the average Primary Care Physician (PCP) needs 27 hours a day just to provide basic care to an average number of patients.
 The time needed to screen for SDoH and to research resources available to address them may simply not be available.

-Addressing treatment shortfalls due to SDoH issues is essential to improving CKD/ESRD outcomes for disadvantaged patient populations, and this is an area where Healthmap is already assisting providers.
+Addressing treatment shortfalls due to SDoH issues is essential to improving chronic kidney disease and end-stage renal disease outcomes for disadvantaged patient populations.
+This is an area where Healthmap is already assisting providers.

 When interacting with their patients, Healthmap CNs will gently probe to uncover SDoH issues.
 They then work to connect patients with the needed resources to address their particular needs.